tonethar/IGME-230-GDD-2017-Fall/notes/php-2.md

   // strings may be concatenated with a dot (period)
   $greeting1 = "<p>My name is " . $name . "</p>";

-  // string variables will be interpolated in a double-quoted string
+  // string variables WILL be interpolated in a double-quoted string
   $greeting2 = "<p>My name is $name</p>";

-  // strings will NOT interpolate in a single-quoted STRING_TO_INT
+  // string variables WILL NOT interpolate in a single-quoted string
   $greeting3 = '<p>My name is $name</p>';

   echo($greeting1);